 Ali’s newest books are a volume of three long poems entitled The Voice of Sheila Chandra (Alice James Books, 2020) and a memoir about his Canadian childhood, Northern Light: Power, Land, and the Memory of Water (Milkweed Editions, 2021).
 His books encompass multiple genres, including Wind Instrument (Spork Press, 2014); Sky Ward (Wesleyan University Press, 2013), winner of the Ohioana Book Award in Poetry; Bright Felon (Wesleyan University Press, 2009); and The Far Mosque (Alice James Books, 2005), winner of Alice James Books’ New England/New York Award.

-His novels include The Secret Room: A String Quartet (Kaya Press, 2017) and among his books of essays are the hybrid memoirs Silver Road: Essays, Maps & Calligraphies (Tupelo Press, 2018) and Fasting for Ramadan: Notes from a Spiritual Practice (Tupelo Press, 2011).
-He is also a translator of Marguerite Duras, Sohrab Sepehri, Ananda Devi, Mahmoud Chokrollahi and others, and an editor of several anthologies and books of criticism.
+Ali’s novels include The Secret Room: A String Quartet (Kaya Press, 2017).
+Among his books of essays are the hybrid memoirs Silver Road: Essays, Maps & Calligraphies (Tupelo Press, 2018) and Fasting for Ramadan: Notes from a Spiritual Practice (Tupelo Press, 2011).
+He is also a translator of the work of Marguerite Duras, Sohrab Sepehri, Ananda Devi, Mahmoud Chokrollahi, and others, as well as an editor of several anthologies and books of criticism.

 After a career in public policy and organizing, Ali taught at various colleges and universities, including Oberlin College, Davidson College, St. Mary’s College of California, and Naropa University.
-He is currently a Professor of Literature at the University of California, San Diego, and will be the Poem-a-Day guest editor for August 2021.
+Ali was the Poem-a-Day Guest Editor for August 2021, and is currently a professor of literature at the University of California, San Diego.